 Citation of Judicial Excellence Awarded to Chief Justice Roderick Ireland

-The BBA was proud to recognize Chief Justice Roderick Ireland for his service as Chief Justice of the Supreme Judicial Court, remarkable 37 year career as an esteemed judge, relationship-building with all branches of government and commitment to community and diversity.
+The BBA was proud to recognized Chief Justice Roderick Ireland for his service as Chief Justice of the Supreme Judicial Court, remarkable 37 year career as an esteemed judge, relationship-building with all branches of government and commitment to community and diversity.

 Hundreds came to pay their respects to Chief Justice Ireland, including representatives from all branches of government.
-Above he stands with BBA President Paul Dacier (L), Attorney General Martha Coakley, and Speaker of the House Robert DeLeo.
+Above he stands with BBA Past President Paul Dacier (L), Attorney General Martha Coakley, and Speaker of the House Robert DeLeo.
 To learn more about his service as a judge and efforts to connect with all branches of government, read Dacier's Take on ...
 Chief Justice Ireland's Legacy

 The BBA is committed to advancing the highest standards of excellence for the legal profession, facilitating access to justice, and serving the community at large.
-BBA President Paul Dacier's focus this year has been on the Massachusetts justice system and specifically the role of the Massachusetts Judiciary.

 The importance of our judiciary as a co-equal branch of government cannot be overstated.